6.5-inch Commercial Wood Chipper

 Select your power unit from, the mighty Kohler CH742 747cc or the ferocious CRX 750cc V-twin

-Chips up to 6.5" true feed capacity with unprecedented self-feeding capability.
+Capable of chipping wood branches up to 6.5 inches with unprecedented self-feeding capability.

 Torsion axle suspension system that ensures a smooth ride, coupled with large tires that deliver exceptional on-road and off-road performance capabilities.

 Transmission commercial-grade clutch and power belt for easy starts and efficient power transmission.